Florida A&M Rattlers football: National, Black College

+National

 National, Division I–AA/FCS

+Florida A&M has one championship in the division formerly known as Division I-AA.
+They are the only HBCU to play in and win a I-AA/FCS championship game.

 National, Division II/College Division

 One Florida A&M team has been awarded a national championship from NCAA-designated designated major selector, as they were declared Associated Press (AP) small college national champion for the 1962 season.
-While the school holds the distinction of being the first HBCU to win NCAA football title, the championship is not claimed by the university.
+While the school holds the distinction of being the first HBCU to win an NCAA football title, the championship is not claimed by the university.

 Conference championships

-Florida A&M has won 37 conference championships, 30 outright and 7 shared.
+Florida A&M has won 38 conference championships, 31 outright and 7 shared.